batteries76/switch-maven/node/content/01-node-intro.md

 **Front and backends, formats and protocols, HTTP and the web**

 The front-end, or client, for our purposes, is the browser.
-The backend, that we now have the ability to control with Node, is often a server (which we are about to get to).
+The back-end, that we now have the ability to control with Node, is often a server (which we are about to get to).
 The most basic pattern to understand about the internet is that browsers make HTTP requests, and servers (computers that are connected to the internet and listening to HTTP traffic), are waiting to send an HTTP response.

 But to be able to efficiently understand the messages being send to and fro, it helps to have a set format, or protocol.
 In this case we have the HTTP protocol.
 But the concept of protocols and formats is a more general one, and we can see several instances of this same concept (CSVs, URLs, and HTTP).

 In this class we put them all together.
-We installed and ran Node, and then used Node to *parse* data in various format, which means to take that format and turn it into something that is useful within the language we are using.
+We installed and ran Node, and then used Node to *parse* data in various formats, which means to take that format and turn it into something that is useful within the language we are using.

 ### Next
 Next up we see these elements in action on the internet..